Language selection

 When to verify the identity of persons and entities

-Factors must verify the identity of persons or entities for the following:
+Factors must verify the identity of persons and entities for certain activities and transactions.

 Methods to verify the identity of persons and entities

-Factors must verify the identity of a person or entity using the methods detailed in the guidance.
+Factors must verify the identity of persons and entities using the methods prescribed by the Act and associated Regulations

-Factors enter into a business relationship with a person or entity the second time you are required to verify their identity within a 5-year period
+Factors enter into a business relationship with a client the second time they are required to verify the identity of that client within a 5-year period.

 Beneficial ownership requirements